 With the various financing initiatives in 2022 and 2023, the Corporation had secured project and equity financing that will advance the Curipamba project towards pre-construction, environmental and social impact assessment, and community development activities, paving the way for a construction decision.
-The Corporation has been successful in raising equity financing as required and at March 31, 2023 had \$7,694,000 in cash and cash equivalents.
+The Corporation has been successful in raising equity financing as required and at June 30, 2023 had \$2,765,000 in cash and cash equivalents.
 However, events or circumstances could arise in the future that may limit the ability of the Corporation to raise funds in a timely manner.
-As such, management believes that uncertainties continue to remain, which may cast doubt upon the Corporation's ability to continue as a going concern.
+As such, management believes that uncertainties continue to remain, which may cast significant doubt upon the Corporation's ability to continue as a going concern.
 Management continues to explore all available options to secure funding, including equity financing and strategic partnerships.
 Should the Corporation not be able to secure financing in a timely manner, the Corporation will curtail exploration spending and defer discretionary expenditures to conserve cash.

-The Corporation is not directly affected by the conflict in Ukraine.
-However, the ripple effect of the war and its disruption of trade exacerbated the global supply-chain challenges, labour shortages and inflationary pressures that had been brought on by the COVID pandemic disruptions and the continued uncertainties around the global economy, inflation and higher interest rates may linger and impose significant negative impact on the Corporation and its cash flow.
+The global conflicts seen in the last two years and its disruption of trade exacerbated the global supply-chain challenges, labour shortages and inflationary pressures that had been brought on by pandemic disruptions and the continued uncertainties around the global economy.
+Inflation and higher interest rates may continue and impose significant negative impact on the Corporation and its cash flow.